Sales Negotiating: How to Approach Contract Changes & Price Increases

 If there are changes in performance metrics, either on the client’s side or the supplier's side, that impact the value or quality of the product or service being delivered, it may be appropriate to request a renegotiation.

-For example, if the client’s requirements have changed or if the supplier is not meeting the agreed-upon performance standards, it may be necessary to renegotiate to align expectations and ensure a successful outcome.
+For example, if the client’s requirements have changed or the supplier is not meeting the agreed-upon performance standards, it may be necessary to renegotiate to align expectations and ensure a successful outcome.

 4. Relationship Dynamics